robertbenson/Patterns_Python/readme.md

 # Using Classes for encapsulation compared to global variables

-This is quick reference for using alternatives to global variables.
+This is my quick reference for using alternatives to global variables.
-It is not a guide as to which pattern is the best.
+It is not by any means a guide as to which pattern is the best.

 The choice between using classes and encapsulation versus global variables depends on the specific requirements and design principles of your code.